Disjoint induced subgraphs of the same order and size: Proof of the main result

 Let $F$ be the graph obtained from $G$ as follows.
-Delete every vertex in $L \backslash Q$.
+Delete every vertex of $L \setminus Q$.
 Delete one vertex from every clump $K$ which contains an odd number of vertices.
-Having done this, delete a clump $K$ (i.e., delete all the vertices in $K$) if $|K| \leq n^{1/2}$.
+Having done this, delete a clump $K$ (i.e., delete all the vertices of $K$) if $|K| \le n^{1/2}$.